fmnoise/zakon/README.md

 (can? admin :create topic) => true
 ```
 Such rules are very generic and resolver function quickly becomes cumbersome.
-We can separate rule declaration and getting data required for rule checking from domain objects using `Entity` protocol:
-So rule from example above can be rewritten using context:
+We can separate rule declaration and getting data required for rule checking from domain objects using `Entity` protocol, so rule from example above can be rewritten:
 ```clojure
 (extend-protocol z/Entity
   User